Courses-journey/cpp-cherno/README.md

 - `int main()`

-  - sepcial case it assume it return `0`
+  - special case it assume it return `0`

 - `cin.get()`

-  - await user press enter before programe end
+  - await user press enter before program end

 - **After compilation finish there will be `.obj` file for all `.cpp` files**